jonrovner/auth0-express-webapp-sample/README.md

 - `CLIENT_ID` - your Auth0 application client id
 - `ISSUER_BASE_URL` - absolute URL to your Auth0 application domain (ie: `https://accountName.auth0.com`)
 - `APP_SESSION_SECRET` - a randomly rengerated string.
 You can generate one on the command line with the following `openssl rand -hex 32`
+- 'API_EXPLORER_CLIENT_ID'
+- 'API_EXPLORER_SECRET' credentials may be finded in your Auth0 Management API dashboard.